What Does a House Sitter Do?

 Utility payments are negotiable.
 You may wish to pay for basic utilities, based on your own usage, and charge your house sitter for excess electricity, natural gas and telephone use.
 You will also need to discuss computer and cable / satellite TV usage.
 If you will only be away for a week or two, consider paying those bills for your house sitter.

-Most importantly, take the time to write up checklists, instructions and a contact list for your house sitter.
+Take the time to write up checklists, instructions and a contact list for your house sitter.

 How Do I Know It Is Safe to Hire a House Sitter?

 Most house sitting arrangements work out well, but problems can arise.
 Getting good references and signing a written contract are your best protections against damage and liability issues.
-If you plan to be away from home for several weeks or months, you are probably better off hiring a house sitter than you would be leaving your house vacant.
+If you plan to be away from home for several weeks or more, you are probably better off hiring a house sitter than you would be leaving your house vacant.

 What Do I Do if I Have a Problem With My House Sitter?